 I think this one is the most minimalistic of them all.
 Super lightweight profile, empty under the seat triangle, only what’s necessary is left.
 You can see how much work was put to clean up the top yoke area, to make the whole side profile look clean and low.
 The single air filter stands out too.

 And the details in blue – eye-catching.
 You can’t go wrong with spoked wheels.

 7. BMW K100RS by Roel Scheffer

 Roel Scheffer was already a guest on this blog (with his GTS1000 build).
 That was an astonishing build.
-This one… well… it’s not as radical as the Yamaha GTS, but this is definitely the most original front fairing on this list (if not in general).
+This one… well… it’s not as radical as the Yamaha GTS, but this is the most original front fairing on this list (if not in general).
 The whole construction keeps the straight line with the original, but modified tank and custom rear seat.
-It’s not an Italian beauty, it’s obviously controversial – “Love it or hate it” type, but for sure it’s a head turner.
+It’s not an Italian beauty, it’s controversial – “Love it or hate it” type, but for sure it’s a head turner.

 8. K1200 KAgusta by Larry Romestant

 This one is different than the others.
 It’s different by a mile… It’s a K1200 engine (with 6-speed transmission) in a K1100 frame, with twin shocks in the rear.
-With retro-modded wheels (spokes with drum brakes), with a polished metal finish, a ton of custom made parts and mechanisms… and some visible inspirations from 60’s and 70’s cafe racer scene.
+With retro-modded wheels (spokes with drum brakes), with a polished metal finish, a ton of custom made parts and mechanisms… and some obvious inspirations from 60’s and 70’s cafe racer scene.
 Built by an expert BMW K builder – Larry Romestant.
-And this is some serious build – sincethis exact build was presented on Jay Leno’s Garage (link below).
+And this is some serious build – since this exact build was presented on Jay Leno’s Garage (link below).

 9. BMW K1100LT by De Angelis Elaborazioni